KuuuGR/polklaw/Documentation/polklaw/Scripts/Project Files Overview.md

 The search method yielded video URLs totaling about 120MB (unpacked, this is 562MB).
 After removing duplicates and repacking, the file is now 64MB.
 To save space in this GitHub repository, only the URLs that contain Polish transcriptions are included.
 This file can be used in the future to extract channel names, remove further duplicates, and gather more videos from channels with at least one transcription.
 So far, the corpus obtained from these videos is approximately 1GB of text.

+## 3. uniqueYouTubeLinksWithPlTranscriptions.txt

+This file contains 85,264 filtered YouTube links, selected from over 70 million addresses.
+Each link corresponds to a YouTube video that has a transcription available in Polish.

 # Python Scripts

 ## 1. **ExtractPolishWords.py**